 Even in the winter, you want sun protection!
 Sun protection can mean sunscreen, sunglasses with UV protection, lip balm with SPF, and a hat with a rim.
 Again, go back to those first questions that you asked yourself and investigate.
 What is the weather doing that day?
 And keep in mind, that light reflects off snow, so you can get a serious sunburn on your skin or eyes in the winter time.

 This one is pretty self explanatory.
 However, take it to the next level and find out if there are any medical conditions or allergies in your group.
 Know if anyone packs around something extra for medical emergencies.

-As a professional guide, I carry more than most.
-However, I find what I use most are band-aids, sterilizers, blister wounds, gauze, emergency blankets, and triangular bandages.
-Most common injuries have been cuts, blisters, and broken bones.
+As professional guides, we carry more than most.
+However, what we use most are band-aids, sterilizers, blister wounds, gauze, emergency blankets, and triangular bandages.
+Most common injuries are cuts, blisters, and broken bones.

 Again, know how to use your first aid kit.
 Uplift Adventures hosts Wilderness First Aid Courses.
-If you are in the backcountry a lot, I recommend taking more than a Standard First Aid.
+If you are in the backcountry a lot, we recommend taking more than a Standard First Aid.

 5. Gear Repair Kit

 This will look different for everyone.
 Think about the activity that you are doing and what you might need to fix if something breaks.
 For example, maybe you are snowshoeing and a binding breaks.
 How can you fix it so that you can make it back to your car?

 Some staples are a multi-tool knife, duct tape, flagging, safety pins, zipties, and extra batteries.

 Again, consider the questions we asked at the beginning.
 What are you doing?
 Where are you going?
 If you are going for a full day adventure, you might want to consider bringing a small stove and fuel with you.
 Think about what is best for the adventure you are going on.